Create an application

 }

-In our contract, we are going to store a few things:
+In our contract, we are going to store a couple of things:

 // JobRegistry contract